Understanding your prospect’s technology stack isn’t just a bonus; it’s a necessity.

 Enter technographic data that helps reveal the software, hardware, and apps companies use.

-In this article, we’ll deep dive into the “what”, “why”, and “how” of technographic data - by the time you’ve finished reading it, you’ll know what technographics are, how it’s collected and how your sales and marketing teams can benefit from it.
+In this article, we’ll deep dive into the “what”, “why”, and “how” of technographic data - by the time you’ve finished reading it, you’ll know what technographics are, how they’re collected and how your sales and marketing teams can benefit from it.

 Let’s get started 👇